grigio/meteor-babel/README.md

 # Meteor Babel

-*WARNING:* This package currently break some Meteor features.
+*WARNING:* This package currently breaks some normal Meteor usage.
 See [open issues](https://github.com/grigio/meteor-babel/issues?q=is%3Aopen).

 Write javascript ES6 (http://git.io/es6features) in your Meteor app.
 A port of the [Babel](https://babeljs.io) transpiler (previosly known as 6to5).